 In 2019, we conducted a study to map NON-TEXTILE WASTE categories and to develop a waste inventory record keeping system.
 This has now been implemented in three BekaertDeslee pilot locations to allow for improvements.
 We have also undertaken 59 projects to reduce the amount of TEXTILE / OPERATIONAL WASTE that is generated during our manufacturing processes.
-19 of those projects were completed in 2021 and this generated considerable savings.
+19 of those projects were completed over the last years and this generated considerable savings.
 The remaining 40 projects will be completed over the next few years.
-In many locations, the COVID-19 pandemic and various economic factors led to a high employee turnover, which put a lot of pressure on our overall performance.